viduni94/lease-rental-react-redux/README.md

 ## PROPERTY LEASING

-This project is an application for Lease Rentals.
+This project is an application for Lease Rentals.<br />
 Hosted Application - https://lease-rental.herokuapp.com/

 ## Owner